Not Eligible For Financial Aid

-Tuition fees and the cost of living during the course tenure are the next two things that a student should keep in mind before applying to GC.
-The total one-year cost on a full-time basis would be somewhere around $39,857.
-The average annual tuition cost ($13,414), books and supplies ($2,515), and budget for other expenses ($10,884) are all included in this cost.
-For students seeking financial assistance, the college offers a number of options.
+Tuition fees and the cost of living during the course tenure are the next two things that a student should keep in mind before applying to HMC.
+The full-time cost of attendance is approximately $54,791 per year.
+The average annual tuition cost ($26,037), books and supplies ($1,754), and budget for other expenses ($6,288) are all included in this cost.
+Students can also explore numerous financial aid options offered by the university.

 Highest Degree Offered

 36% percentage of students who recieved an income-based Federal Pell Grant intended for low-income students.

 Since the campus life of the students assumes an imperative part of their development and advancement, students at HMC invest a lot of their time learning from the faculty members.
 Additionally, the students have an incredible breadth to learn and turn into a change-maker.
 There are around 8% male and 92% female students enrolled at the university.

 Median Earnings 6 Years After Graduation

 Median Earnings 10 Years After Graduation

 Students Receiving Gift Aid